-Before you decide on egg donation during your in vitro program remember that this kind of treatment may impact all aspects of your life – both physically and emotionally.
+Before you decide on egg donation IVF abroad remember that this kind of treatment may impact all aspects of your life – both physically and emotionally.
 You need to be aware that failure might be a possibility.
-Talk to you doctor and other patients about potential risks and advantages of this kind of treatment.
+Talk to your doctor and other patients about potential risks and advantages of this kind of treatment.
 This may help you in becoming familiar with the topic.
 Below you will find some useful tips on how to prepare for IVF.

 Preparing your body for IVF – take care of your health